Main walk: 17.1km (10.6 miles)

 The Fox & Hounds in Toy’s Hill is a possible later lunch stop reached by a short diversion 9.5km/5.9 miles into the walk.
 It serves food 12-2pm, to 2.30 pm on Saturday and 3pm on Sunday, and has a garden.

-Emmetts Garden (13.1km/8.1 miles into the walk, or 9.9km/6.1 miles via the short cut) has a National Trust tea room.
-It is open till 4.30pm from mid March to the end of October, but only from Saturday to Wednesday (ie NOT Thursday and Friday).
+Emmetts Garden, 13.4km (8.3 miles) into the walk, or 10.5km (6.5 miles) via the short cut in paragraph 112 of the walk directions, has a National Trust tea room.
+It is open till 5pm daily from mid March to the end of October and till 4pm in November and December.

-As well as the fine pubs in Westerham (see walk directions for details), the village also has several tea rooms.
+As well as several fine pubs, Westerham has a number of tea rooms.
 The most obvious at the end of the walk are the Tudor Tea Rooms on the north side of the green (closing time unknown, but shuts early at 2.30pm on Wednesdays).
-Nearby, at the far eastern end of the green, Food for Thought advertises cream teas and is open till 5.30pm Monday to Thursday, 10pm Friday, and 6pm Saturday and Sunday.
+Nearby, at the far eastern end of the green, Food for Thought does cream teas and cakes until 5pm daily.
+To the left on the far side of the green there is also now a Costa Coffee.

 After the walk, we would love to get your feedback